Resolving Star Cluster Formation in Galaxy Simulations with Cosmic Ray Feedback: Star Particle Distribution

 The oldest star clusters (``redder'' clusters in Figure~\ref{fig:pretty_star_plot}) exist throughout the full domain.
 These clusters have had ample time to move throughout the simulation box and spatially de-correlate from the star-forming regions in which they were born.
 In contrast, the youngest star clusters (with ages $\lesssim20\;\mathrm{Myr}$; ``bluer'' clusters in Figure~\ref{fig:pretty_star_plot}) exist only within a handful of regions, particularly near molecular clouds.
 These clusters have likely recently dispersed their progenitor GMCs via SN feedback, but have not yet had time to disperse throughout the domain.

 Star-formation occurs primarily within the highest surface density ($\Sigma_{\mathrm{H}_2} \geq30\;\mathrm{M}_\odot\;\mathrm{pc}^{-2}$) cores of molecular clouds.
 This is interesting to note, when we recall that our star formation criteria is simply a density threshold ($n_\mathrm{H}>10^{3}\;\mathrm{cm}^{-3}$), and contains no extra criteria regarding molecular hydrogen.
 The correlation between star-forming regions and regions of molecular hydrogen is not enforced, but rather a satisfying result from this simulation.
 As clouds become sufficiently dense, molecular hydrogen begins to form and gravitational forces dominate, and star formation follows rapidly \citep{hartmann_rapid_2001}.
 This points to the robustness of the \textsc{Crisp} feedback model, despite the simple star-formation prescription.
 Star particles form within the dense interiors of molecular clouds \citep{krumholz_star_2019}, resulting in localized star clusters that form over a single short epoch.
 These star clusters quickly disperse their surroundings, and can remain bound for over $100\;\mathrm{Myr}$.
 No star formation occurs outside of the dense clouds, owing to our high star formation density threshold.
-We designate the formation of star clusters with the \textsc{Crisp} model to be ``predictive.''
+Through the interplay of these various physical processes in \textsc{Crisp} alongside our simple star formation approach, our model is able to reproduce the formation of stars in apparently bound clusters.
+This result is distinct from subgrid star cluster formation models \citep[e.g.,][]{li_star_2017, reina-campos_star_2025}, where the formation of bound star clusters is hard-coded into the model.
 We do not prescribe clustered star formation; rather, we identify star clusters as a result of the model.
+The remaining analysis in this work tests the extent to which our simulated star clusters are representative of reality.

 The primary purpose of Figure~\ref{fig:pretty_star_plot} is to show that star clusters exist in these simulations, and to motivate the rest of this work.
 We do not include analogous face-on distributions of star particles and molecular column density from the \mhdX and \nlX cases, because these additional figures would be superfluous in motivating the remaining analysis.